alpqr/quickmwtest/README.md

 Multi-screen test app for Qt 5.7 and up using the eglfs platform plugin.
-Targeted mainly at the NVIDIA DRIVE CX and is the test bed for QTBUG-55188, QTBUG-55161 and QTBUG-54151.
+Targeted mainly at the NVIDIA DRIVE CX and Renesas R-Car H2 and H3, and is the test bed for QTBUG-55188, QTBUG-55161 and QTBUG-54151, QTBUG-57762, etc.

 There will be one QQuickView created for each screen.
 With the default threaded render loop both will get its own render thread which is good